 The only way to kill weeds permanently in a large area is to make the soil completely hostile to all plant growth.
 Since you probably want to kill weeds to make way for a new lawn or garden, an environmentally friendly weed-killing approach is the way to go.

 One of the best ways to kill weeds in a large area is to smother it with a material that won't let any light filter through.
 Without sun exposure, the plants will be unable to create energy through photosynthesis.
 Weeds will use energy stored in their roots to make a last-ditch effort to break through your barrier and reach the sun, so be sure to use a sturdy material like a black tarp, several layers of thick cardboard or landscape fabric and create a tight seal around the edges with bricks or garden staples.

 Best of all, this method allows you to suppress weeds while growing desirable plants in the same area.
 Just cut an "X" through your barrier to reach the dirt, dig a hole and plant what you'd like to grow.
-Use garden staples to press the barrier into place around the plant's stem to prevent enterprising weeds from growing through the opening.
+Use garden staples to press the barrier into place, leaving enough room around the stem to allow water to reach the plant's roots.

 Disturb the Weeds' Roots

 Weeds are survivors.
 Anyone who has tried to pull up a dandelion, for example, knows that it's pointless to remove the leaves if you don't also remove the entire root.
 The barrier method will work as long as the barrier stays in place.
 Once you remove it, such as to plant grass, some of the hardier weeds will sprout from the roots still in the soil.